Differentially Private Topological Data Analysis: Employment of the Exponential Mechanism with the -DTM

 It is natural to wonder how sharp the obtained upper bounds are.
 As for the population-estimation error (and the estimation error), unfortunately, it is inevitable to get the rate $n^{-1/d}$ so long as the argument relies on the Wasserstein convergence of the empirical measure on $D$ to the measure $\mu$.
-This means that if a tighter rate is possible, it is required to incorporate somewhat different approaches in order to examine the birth-and-death of homological features of the sub-level sets of the DTM more precisely.
+This means that if a tighter rate is possible, it is required to use a different approach in order to examine the birth-and-death of homological features of the sub-level sets of the DTM more precisely.
 In the literature of TDA, there are some approaches that examined such features of \v{C}ech complexes by employing some toolkits from geometry.
 For example, see \cite{Bobrowski;Adler:2014}.
-Such approaches may hint how to analyze persistence diagrams of the DTM more meticulously.
+Such approaches may hint how to analyze persistence diagrams of the DTM more precisely.